 “It means to forget the outside influences and remain focused on your work responsibilities.”

 Ken Garff Automotive Group

-The marriage of bucket #1 and bucket #2
+The marriage of definition #1 and definition #2

 Pam Vandenbussche, EVP of human resources at TPC Training Systems, took the prize for most eloquently summarizing the confluence of these to ways of thinking about bring your whole self to work: